dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 The sampling distribution of a <b>statistic</b> is the probability distribution of that <b>statistic</b>.
 This means if we draw samples from the <b>population</b> a bunch of times, the distribution associated with a particular <b>statistic</b> is referred to as the <b>sampling</b> distribution.

 For example, let's use "mean" as the statistic.
 In that case, given a population (say all people in Wisconsin) and a random variable (say weight) we have a "true" population distribution of people's weights.
-Most of the time we don't have access to this distribution and not having access to this distribution means having no access to
+Now we draw a sample from that distribution to calculate the mean weight for that sample and plot it into a histogram.
+We do this process again and again.
+The resulting histogram generated from this is the mean sampling distribution.
+One fact is that, this sampling distribution approaches a normal distribution due to the central limit theorem.